Scouting and Guiding in France

-The Scout movement in France consists of about 80 different associations and federations with about 180,000 Scouts and Girl Guides.
+The Scout movement in France consisted in 2005 of about 60 different associations and federations with about 180,000 Scouts and Girl Guides.
 Next to Germany, France is the country with the most fragmented Scout movement.

 National recognized organizations

 The national recognized organizations are grouped in two federations and one independent organization.

 Fédération du scoutisme Français

 The Fédération du Scoutisme Français (Federation of French Scouting) is the national member of both the World Organization of the Scout Movement (WOSM) and the World Association of Girl Guides and Girl Scouts (WAGGGS).
 The federation has about 120,000 members grouped in five co-educational associations.